WebexCC-SA/LAB-1111/docs/Analytics.md

   <tbody>
     <tr>
       <th>Use case and solution</th>
-      <th><a href="http://admin.webex.com/" target="_blank">Control Hub</a> navigation</th>
+      <th><a href="http://admin.webex.com/" target="_blank">Control Hub</a> > Alert Center</th>
     </tr>
     <tr>
       <td>
-        This is where critical alerts created automatically by Webex services will show.
+        <a href="https://help.webex.com/en-us/article/mykour/Alert-Center-in-Control-Hub" target="_blank">Alert Center</a> is where critical alerts created automatically by Webex services will show.
 Looks like you’re all caught up for now!
       </td>
       <td>
-        <strong><a href="https://help.webex.com/en-us/article/mykour/Alert-Center-in-Control-Hub" target="_blank">Alert Center</a> &gt; Alerts</strong>
+        <strong>Alerts > All alerts</strong>
       </td>
     </tr>
     <tr>
       <td>
-        <p>Let’s look how we can get notification on some that may be of importance to us.</p>
+        <p>Let’s look how we can get notification on a prebuilt rule that may be of importance to us.</p>
-        <p>We’re usually on top of these types of things, but I like all the notifications I can get!</p>
+        <p>We’re usually on top of these types of things, but I like all the notifications I can get!</p><p>
+        The IT staff needs be alerted if my SSO Identity Provider (IdP) certificate is expiring so I can renew it before it interrupts service for end-users.
       </td>
       <td>
         <p><strong>Manage &gt; All rules</strong></p>